956Productions/vortexgallery.moe/info.md

 ## Frosty Faustings XVI Event Policies
 Vortex Gallery adheres to the Frosty Faustings XVI Event Policies, including the code of conduct.
 [Refer to frostyfaustings.com/rules for full details.](https://frostyfaustings.com/rules/)

-In addition, this page is where community event specific information such as game rules, prizing structure and schedule will be posted at a later date.
+In addition, this page is where community event specific information such as game rules and prizing structure can be found.
+Our event and stream schedule is coming soon!
 Keep an eye on [@956Productions](https://twitter.com/956productions) on Twitter/X or [join the Frosty Faustings XVI Discord](https://discord.gg/NqNDTDUfhN) for updates!

 ## Vortex Gallery 2024 Player's Guide